GReAT: A Graph Regularized Adversarial Training Method: Graph Regularized Adversarial Training

 Sample sub-graph of training instances are shown in Fig.~\ref{fig:graphlets}.
 These examples might be labeled or unlabeled since we generate embeddings for each sample and create the graph based on the similarity between embeddings.
 A visual example of a sub-graph is demonstrated in Fig.~\ref{fig:tfflowers_subgraph}.
 Three examples of sub-graph types are shown.
 The first column of the figure shows labeled samples.
 The second and third columns show the labeled samples' two most similar neighbors.
 We associate these samples and their neighbors with the sub-graph examples, as noted in Fig.~\ref{fig:graphlets}.
 For instance, the first row of images in Fig.~\ref{fig:tfflowers_subgraph} represents Fig.~\ref{fig:graphlets}-D, since the labeled sample is clean and its first and second neighbors are adversarially perturbed samples.
 The second row of Fig.~\ref{fig:tfflowers_subgraph} represents Fig.~\ref{fig:graphlets}-F, since the labeled sample is adversarially perturbed and its neighbors are one clean sample and one adversarially perturbed sample.
 Finally, the third row represents Fig.~\ref{fig:graphlets}-C, since the labeled instance is clean and its neighbors are clean and adversarially perturbed samples.

-However, a labeled sample may have one neighbor or none, forinstance, if the similarity measure of embeddings cannot pass the similarity threshold.
-In that case, the labeled sample goes through the neural network as regular input without graph regularization.
+Note that a labeled sample may have one neighbor or none, for instance, if the similarity measure of the embeddings cannot pass the similarity threshold.
+In that case, the labeled sample goes through the neural network as a regular input without graph regularization.